-Supervisor/Manager Leadership Training: CWS offers Front-Line Supervisor and Leadership Training Programs which integrate learning principles and

-Programs which integrate learning principles and concepts with exercises and tools to help participants transfer their training from the classroom to their job performance.
+Supervisor/Manager Leadership Training: CWS offers Front-Line Supervisor and Leadership Training Programs which integrate learning principles and concepts with exercises and tools to help participants transfer their training from the classroom to their job performance.
 Program contents are based on business objectives to ensure that employees have the skills they need to drive the business forward.
 The programs are characterized by a modular approach to content development, customized exercises, and post-training follow-up to enhance skill development and integration.